You can’t get enough boats! How about up-cycling your milk or juice cartons into fun, kids, sailing boats!

 What kind of boats and solutions let’s recap!

 In my last post, ‘Make paper boats that float!’
-I demoed how by using the folding techique, (starting off 2 dimentional), to make a boat (becoming 3-dimentional) and by preventing it from sinking, I recommend laminating it as an option to keep it dry.
+I demoed how to use the folding technique, (starting 2-dimensional), to make a boat (becoming 3-dimensional) and by preventing it from sinking, I recommend laminating it as an option to keep it dry.

-So create a design within a laminating pouch then laminate it and using the same folding technique you will create a plastic like boat, that will last longer in water!
+So create a design within a laminating pouch then laminate it, using the same folding technique you will produce a plastic-like boat, that will last longer in the water!

 Now let’s move forward to this activity!